Landscape at West Campus Point

 - Landscaping of the common areas at West Campus Point is paid for by HOA dues.
 The HOA hires contractors to take care of mowing, hedge and tree trimming, maintaining the irrigation system, and keeping the common property clean and groomed.

-- WCP landscaping (everything except hedge and tree trimming) is currently being handled by Enviroscaping, Inc. under the direction of Phil Mora.
-Hedge trimming and tree maintenance is being handled by Tierra Verde, under the direction of .
+- WCP landscaping (everything except tree trimming) is currently being handled by Enviroscaping, Inc. under the direction of Phil Mora.
+Tree maintenance is being handled by Beaver Tree Company, under the direction of Autumn Fish.

 - Landscaping work is prioritized by the HOA.
 If your unit needs the landscapers’ attention, please alert WCP property manager, Sandie Foehl, by calling (805) 968-3435 or sending e-mail to firstname.lastname@example.org.
 Please do not ask the individual landscapers to do personal tasks around your unit.
 Understand that they must report to their supervisor, and their supervisor reports to the HOA.

-- Homeowners are restricted by the CC&Rs from planting in the common area and placing (much less, storing) items on the common area.
+- Homeowners are restricted by the CC&Rs from planting in the common area and placing or storing items on the common area.
 These items are subject to removal.

-- Homeowners are welcome to join members of the landscape committee and the property manager on regular landscape walk-arounds with landscape company representatives.
-The day/time of landscape walk-arounds are given in the monthly WCP Newsletter.
+- The WCP landscape committee is chaired by Dorothy Gonzalez.
+Homeowners are welcome to join members of the landscape committee on monthly landscape walk-arounds with landscape company representatives.
 All are welcome to come on the walk, but please understand that the landscape committee and the landscape company set the priorities for the walks.